linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 ## Clear All

-This code is designed to be used as the payload for a push button; it loads an empty setup into the timer, effectively erasing all timers.
+This code is designed to be used as the payload for a push button; it loads an empty setup into the node, effectively erasing all timers.

 ``{"timers":[],"settings":{"disabledDevices":[],"overviewFilter":"enabled"}}``